Want to brush up on French conjunctions and looking for an easy way to do it? This little guide will help!

 I will let you enter on condition that you did not do stupidities

-I hope this article helps to organize your knowledge about French conjunctions.
-Please do not hesitate to ask your question.
+I hope this article helped organize your knowledge about French conjunctions.